milcent/benford_py/README.md

 ### Installation

-As of Dec 2017 Benford_py is a package in PyPi, so you can install with pip:
+Benford_py is a package in PyPi, so you can install with pip:

 `pip install benford_py`

 Or you can cd into the site-packages subfolder of your python distribution (or environment) and git clone from there:

 `git clone https://github.com/milcent/benford_py`

 For a quick start, please go to the [Demo notebook](https://github.com/milcent/benford_py/blob/master/Demo.ipynb), in which I show examples on how to run the tests with the SPY (S&P 500 ETF) daily returns.

 It has been a long time since I last tested it in Python 2.
 The death clock has stopped ticking, so officially it is for Python 3 now.
 It should work on Linux, Windows and Mac, but please file a bug report if you run into some trouble.